 These recent developments are clearly encouraging and we wish both the new arrivals every success.
 One word of caution, however, in closing.
 In recent months, we have been approached by two international operators whose brand aspirations have got the better of them.
 These are independent hotel groups both of whom have reached around 20-25 properties open and under management with another 5-10 in their pipelines.
 Their issue?
 Too many propositions and too many brands for the number of properties with not enough clear water between them.
 The resulting confusion in the minds of the consumer and owner communities alike now needs to be undone and the portfolio both simplified and rationalised.
 Although it makes interesting work for us to untangle the mess, maybe Four Seasons have had it right all along – one brand.

-This article was first published in Hospitality Mauritius Magazine in December 2018.
+This article was first published in Hospitality Mauritius Magazine.